K-Motives and Koszul Duality

-It is often possible to realize a triangulated category with $t$-structure as the derived category of its heart.
-Similarly, one can often realize a triangulated category with a weight structure as the homotopy category of chain complexes of its heart.
+It is often possible to realise a triangulated category with $t$-structure as the derived category of its heart.
+Similarly, one can often realise a triangulated category with a weight structure as the homotopy category of chain complexes of its heart.
 We recall some statements from the literature. \begin{theorem} Let $\Cc$ be an ``enhanced'' triangulated category, meaning that either \begin{enumerate} \item (Derivator) $\Cc=\mathbb D (\operatorname{pt})$, where $\mathbb D$ is a strong stable derivator. \item ($\infty$-category) $\Cc=\operatorname{Ho}(\Cc')$, where $\Cc'$ is a stable $\infty$-category. \item ($f$-category) There is an $f$-category $\pazocal DF$ over $\Cc.$ \end{enumerate} Assume that $\Cc$ is equipped with a $t$-structure.
-Then there is a triangulated functor called \emph{realization functor}
+Then there is a triangulated functor called \emph{realisation functor}

 restricting to the inclusion of the heart $\Cc^{t=0}\rightarrow \Cc.$